amartincolby/Rust-Quick-Guide/README.md

     There is more to be said about references, since Rust's management of values is its party trick, but we will get to that in the section on ownership. */

-    // TODO: Cover that.
-Copy the original values entirely to go back over what
-    // was previously discussed.

     /*** Pointers ***/